amojarad/dailyMe/README.md

 dailyMe is a personal dashboard.
 It is a great way to keep track of your specific needs.

-Here are some features that dailyMe have:
+Here are some features that dailyMe Version 1.0.0 have:

 1. Time: Display the current time on your dashboard.
 2. Quotes: Display Quotes to provide inspiration and motivation throughout the day.